Code-Institute-Submissions/htmltablebuilder/README.md

 - August 28th Problem as index page had a capital letter Index.html.
     - Fix e96c69b2fcd38294c0075cdd66a0dbcddcca3e5a changed to index.html.

-- September 1st Problem with json populating Drop Select on Fares Calculation on DOM Load.
-    - Fix 8c56c5f7d2a5d92af624c5578bd6dc4aab10ef4f fixed DOM load to populate Drop.

-- September 1st Problem when fare is not found in fares json file for given parameters.
-    - Fix c63f1f924202060d3a47a30489ee205802aa5629 fixed by adding a Try and Err trap.

-- September 1st Change direction event listener not populating Pick and Drop selects properly.
-    - Fix 7cabaa36155e59fed16446a49c6fd3ab3cf9212f fixed event listener code.

-- September 12th Problem with some event listeners firing on pages other than single.
-    - Fix 8c687082c717c84a70b63f1eabd4173f4bafb202 fixed with conditional if.

-- September 12th Problem with closing div on pu-container.
-    - Fix 07f5f0efd84c0c1947c0dba8dbbcd9bd211a6d5f add in closing div.

-- September 12th Problem with stray tag on New Search button on timetable.html.
-    - Fix c6f4f81fdde1768055a3d3ce3221e17a56d076ec remove tag.

-- September 13th Problem Dom loaded not firing select route population by json.
-    - Fix 9b331f9e6cf1cad47f8c6608567760b5a5260fdb add in a window load listener.

-- September 13th Select route population by json needs a conditional so it only fires on index.html.
-    - Fix 015683d84575d2fe6c69a21553ff0076a890b9b4 add in a conditional if.

-- September 20th Fix error in title iframe on index.html.
-    - Fix 4c893f408c664917484bdb347ca265eff02b8729 removed typo.

 ### Unfixed Bugs